 You can try one or more and record what helps you most, so you know what “remedy” you need in future moments of high stress, feeling anxious or having a panic attack.

 Neuroscience has proven that looking up activates your nervous system more than looking down.
 So, if you have anxiety aim to keep your gaze at or below eye level, still keeping your chin parallel to the floor.
 Additionally, for most people looking up or looking down with a tucked chin results in compression of the cervical spine and constricts the breath, which increases activation of your central nervous system.

 This means not just generally moving, but rather getting connected to your body in conscious and mindful ways.

-- One simple way to do this is to stand up without shoes on, feet about hips width distance apart and slight bend in your knees.
+- One simple way to do this is to stand up without shoes on, feet about hips-width distance apart and a slight bend in your knees.